Alfredo Morelos: Senior

 On 28 August 2018, Morelos received his first call-up to the Colombian senior national team for the friendly matches against Venezuela and Argentina.
 He made his international debut on 8 September 2018, coming on as a 77th-minute substitute against Venezuela.
 In the last minute he provided an assist for Yimmi Chará's winning goal for Colombia.
 He made a further two appearances in March 2019 in friendlies against Japan and South Korea, making his first international start against the latter side.
 He was not named in the 40-man preliminary squad announced on 16 May for the 2019 Copa América, with several media outlets speculating his poor on-field discipline at club level in Scotland contributed to his omission.

 Morelos returned to the national side in October 2019 and featured in friendlies against Chilie and Algeria.
 Morelos scored his first international goal on 16 November 2019, in a friendly during injury time against Peru as Colombia won 1–0.

 Four days later he played 45 minutes in another friendly against Ecuador.

 On 10 October 2020, Morelos played his first ever FIFA World Cup qualification game for Colombia coming on as a substitute in the 59th minute as Colombia defeated Venezuela 3–0.
 He made two more appearances in the qualifiers during 2020; one against Chile on 14 October and the other against Uruguay on 13 November.

 Morelos was selected in the 28-man Colombia squad for the 2021 Copa América which took place in June 2021, but missed the warm up World Cup qualifier games against Peru and Argentina after he tested positive for corona virus during a routine round of testing whilst on international duty.
 Morelos made his Copa América debut on 21 June 2021, coming on as an 81st-minute substitute in a group game against Peru which Colombia lost 2–1.
 Colombia progressed through their group and reached the knockout stages of the tournament but were eventually defeated in the Semi-final by Argentina 4–3 on penalties.
 Morelos was an unused substitute in Colombia's final game against Peru in the Third place play-off which Colombia won 3–2 after a dramatic 25 metre goal during injury time by Luis Diaz which secured Colombia Third place at the 2021 Copa América and earned Morelos a bronze medal.

 Personal life

 Morelos has been with his childhood sweetheart Yesenia Herrera since 2014, the couple married in January 2016 and have a daughter together Leonela Morelos who was born in May 2020.

+In October 2024, Morelos was involved in a traffic accident, after hitting a motorcyclist with his SUV; he also failed a breathalyzer test, and was subsequently arrested for drink-driving.